anuj-gaur/anuj-gaur/README.md

 Steps to run:
 1. After cloning into local, perform 'npm install'.
 <!-- it will install all the dependencies from package.json-->
+2. Change Values in constructor of class:- test/page_objects/signUp.page.js
-2. Run command - 'npm run test' within the console.
+3. Run command - 'npm run test' within the console.

 That's it!! it'll execute the suite and test cases and represent the report afterwards.